mmadet/Assignments/README.md

 ## Assignments
-Attached are several past assignments representing the kind of work I have done with python.
+Attached are several past assignments representing the kind of work I have done with python and R Studio.

 The final project for my Statistics 138 class analyzes data on the diagnosis of depression in primary care and how well it works based on factors of the patient (i.e. age, physical condition, mental condition).